jsreport/website/views/learn/docs/get-started.md

 ##Defining sample data
-Now when you have access to [jsreport online](https://jsreportonline.net) or you have your own jsreport server running you can start preparing reports.
+Now when you have access to [jsreport online](https://jsreportonline.net) or have your own jsreport server running you can start preparing reports.
 But before actually designing report's layout it's good to define some sample data you will use for previewing and testing reports first.

 You can create sample data in jsreport studio using `actions/create data` menu.
-Whole jsreport including API is based on javascript so you guess right sample data are based on `json` format.
+Whole jsreport including API is based on javascript so you guess right that sample data are based on `json` format.
 Sample data can in fact contain any `json` object.

 <a href="http://jsreport.net/img/sample-data.png" target="_blank">
 <img src="http://jsreport.net/img/sample-data.png" alt="sample data" style="width: 600px;"/>